Försäkringskassan's logo

 At the moment we have longer processing times than usual.
 We apologise for this and are doing our utmost to shorten them.

-If you are unable to use My pages (Mina sidor), you can send in this form:
+If you are unable to use he e-service, you can send in this form:

 5435 Application for a certificate of entitlement to medical care Pdf, 908 kB.

-You are entitled to dental care in Sweden and do not need a certificate to get it.
+You are eligible for dental care in Sweden and do not need a certificate to get it.

 Dental care subsidy

-Your family may be entitled to healthcare benefits
+Your family may be eligible for healthcare benefits

-Your family members who do not work in the country of residence may also be entitled to healthcare benefits at the standard patient fee both in your country of residence and in Sweden when you work in Sweden.
+Your family members who do not work in the country of residence may also be eligible for healthcare benefits at the standard patient fee both in your country of residence and in Sweden when you work in Sweden.
 Contact the equivalent of Försäkringskassan in your country of residence to find out what applies what to your family members.

 When you are posted to Sweden and work here for an employer from another country, you are usually covered by the social insurance legislation of the other country, but the rules differ depending on which country you are posted from.

-If you are posted from an EU/EEA country or Switzerland
+If you are posted from an EU/EEA country, Switzerland or the United Kingdom

 You or your employer must apply for certificate A1.
 Contact the equivalent of Försäkringskassan in the country where you are employed to obtain the certificate.